-Figure 3: Assembly for front wheel RPM measurements with a Hall effect Sensor
+Figure 3: Assembly for front wheel RPM measurements with a Hall effect Sensors

-For weight detection, we will put a pressure sensor in-between the front/back trucks and the bottom of the deck.
-When a user is on the board, as seen in Figure 4 on the left, the user's weight will be distributed to the front/back trucks, strongly compressing the sensor in between the deck and the board.
-When there no one is on the board as seen in Figure 4 on the right, only the weight of the deck (negligible to a person) will distributed to the front/back trucks, minimally compressing the sensor in between the deck and the board.
+For weight detection, we will put a pressure sensor in-between the both trucks and the bottom of the deck.
+When a user is on the board, as seen in Figure 4 on the left, the user's weight will be distributed between the front and back trucks, strongly compressing the sensor.
+When there no one is on the board, as seen in Figure 4 on the right, only the weight of the deck (negligible to a person) will distributed to the front/back trucks, minimally compressing the sensor in between the deck and the board.